ethib137/jsonws-style-override/README.md

 This will deploy it to `/bundles/osgi/modules`.

-If you want to deploy it to a bundle that lives somewhere else you can add a `gradle-local.properties` file with the following property pointing to you bundle location: `liferay.workspace.home.dir=`.
+If you want to deploy it to a bundle that lives somewhere else you can add a `gradle-local.properties` file with the following property pointing to your bundle location: `liferay.workspace.home.dir=`.